krishna-chy/RTL8720dn-Handshake-Capture/README.md

 7. If the handshake is captured, Capture Handshake button will change to Get PCAP

 ## WARNING
-Performing such attacks is ILLEGAL.
+Performing such attacks is ILLEGAL in most places.
 Make sure you are using it on controlled environment and NOT in public places.